 However, the latter at times can cause more problems than it will solve.
 Some of the drawbacks it can have for your business are:

 - A lack of urgency, since the driver has limited accountability to the restaurant or

 - Customer service complaints that will affect your business while in reality only concern drivers and delivery personnel.

 - The delivery service might take recognition and result in your restaurant losing its value and reputation.

-Another trend that is expected to spread even more in 2020 is the guests’ need for customization.
-Whether this means that they can decide on the ingredients to put in their dishes, or toasters that hot-stamp personalized messages, customers want this eating experience to be as personalized as possible.
+Another restaurant trend that is expected to spread even more in 2020 is the guests’ need for customization.
+Whether they can decide on the ingredients to put in their dishes, or toasters that hot-stamp personalized messages, customers want this eating experience to be as personalized as possible.

 Alternatively, you can do it the French way: France has just announced that by 2022 they will be eliminating register receipts for purchases of less than €30.
 Starting from September 2020, they will be introducing the measure for purchases under €10, to expand to €20 in January 2021 until eventually reaching the €30 goal.
 Similarly, you can give your customers the option of an email bill and receipt instead of a paper one.

 Food-and-beverage business owners need to take into account changing customers’ preferences.
 Guests seem to seek a reservation option online, as well as an online menu that they can review before deciding to visit a restaurant.
 Building a professional website might be a significant investment, but it might prove life-saving in the long run.
 You can also evaluate options such as OpenTable or Reserve, or allow potential guests to make reservations through Yelp.
 This will make it easier to find you, get directions to your restaurant and even look at your menu.

 To conclude, make sure you are relevant and relatable as a business in order keep blooming.
 Hopefully, the above tips will help you be profitable in 2020.